Shen Hongying: Anecdotes

 When Shen Hongying first arrived in Hong Kong, he bought a property on Caine Road in Central.
 Li Fulin (李福林), another retired general and friend who was also in Hong Kong, introduced Shen to a Feng Shui master to help find land to buy and to build a residential estate in the New Territories.
 Shen Hongying blessed the land, naming it "Feng Jixiang" (pinyin; 逢吉鄉), which means "every evil turns good fortune" (逢凶化吉).
 Thus, he established the village of Fung Kat Heung in Yuen Long, Hong Kong in 1926.
 "Zhennan Hall" (鎮南堂) is inscribed on the gate to main courtyard of the Shum Residence.
 Shen had seven wives, nine sons, and nine daughters.
 They lived together in the General House.
 Each wife had her own living quarters for herself and her children.
-In his later years, he converted to Buddhism, studying under Master Maofeng (茂峰法師) in at the Tung Po Monastery (東普陀講寺) in Lo Wai, Tseun Wan District.
+In his later years, he converted to Buddhism, studying under Master Maofeng (茂峰法師) in at the Tung Po Tor Monastery in Lo Wai, Tseun Wan District.
 He is buried in a private family cemetery in Pat Heung.